ColeTownsend/anchor-post-loop/README.md

 The Post Loop
 ================

 This is a simple post loop for anchor.
 You can use it on any page.
-Not all of this code is mine, some of it I gleaned from the Anchor Forums but I've changed a few things and wanted to share it here.
+Not all of this code is mine, most of it I gleaned from the Anchor Forums but I've changed a few things and wanted to share it here.

 First we create a variable.
 I called it 'displayCats'.
 It's actually an array, which can contain several items.
 We want it to contain the IDs for the categories we want in this loop.